ewencai/GIFtoolsCookbook/content/recipes/inv/modelSpace.rst

 Each inversion item also has a visualization menu, which can be used to view the convergence curve, view the log file, and view inversion progress.
 This menu is discussed in :ref:`Step 7 <invStep7>`.

 Using the menu, select "Edit options".
 This brings up a dialog where the different parameters can be set.
-For the gravity example, it looks like:
+For the magnetic example, it looks like:

 .. figure:: ../../../images/createInversion/step3a.png
         :figwidth: 75%
         :align: center

 The dialog has at least two tabs.
-In the case for the gravity example, there are 3.
+In the case for the magnetic example, there are 3.
 The first tab will ask for the mesh, data, and topography items, as well as other code specific parameters (such as weighting and wavelets for potential fields).

 Set the parameters by choosing from the drop-down menus and/or filling in text boxes.
-For our gravity example, the dialog looks as following:
+For our magnetic example, the dialog looks as following:

 .. figure:: ../../../images/createInversion/step3b.png
         :figwidth: 75%
         :align: center

 Now, click on the second tab.
-For the gravity inversion, it's called "Inversion":
+For the magnetic inversion, it's called "Inversion":

 .. figure:: ../../../images/createInversion/step3c.png
         :figwidth: 75%